wiomax/MAOS-TSP/readme.md

 MAOS-TSP
 ========

-The multiagent optimization system (MAOS) is a nature-inspired method, which supports cooperative search by the self-organization of a group of compact agents situated in an environment with certain sharing public knowledge.
+The multiagent optimization system (MAOS) supports cooperative search by self-organization of multiple agents situated in an environment with certain sharing public knowledge.
 Each agent in MAOS is an autonomous entity with personal declarative memory and behavioral components.
 Based on a simplified MAOS version, in which each agent manipulates on extremely limited declarative knowledge, some simple and efficient components for solving the traveling salesman problem (TSP) are implemented.
-The experimental results on two TSP benchmark data sets show that MAOS-TSP [1] is competitive as compared with state-of-the-art algorithms
+The experimental results on TSP benchmark data sets show that MAOS-TSP [1] is competitive as compared with state-of-the-art algorithms.
+It has been tested and achieved optimal solutions quickly for many large-scale instances.

 - Current version: The mini Series V1.00.04 (Java)

-It has been tested and achieved optimal solutions quickly for many large-scale instances.

 License description
 -------------------